valory-xyz/registries-near/audits/internal/README.md

 }
 ```

-### Critical issue 2. whitelisting setupped, but not used
+### Critical issue 2. whitelisting is set up, but not used
 ```
     /// @param setCheck True if the whitelisting check is needed, and false otherwise.
     // Call by the service owner